osuosl/timesync/source/api.rst

 These project permissions exist independently.
-A user may only be a site_spectator, or may be a project_member and project_manager but not project_spectator, but sitewide permissions override those of projects.
+A user may only be a site_spectator, or may be a project_member and project_manager but not project_spectator; sitewide permissions override those of projects.
 Permissions are defined here:

 ==================  =================================================================